BoraSari/CheckingS25UltraProductOnAmazonAutomationProject/README.md

 While brainstorming automation testing ideas, I discovered an issue during a manual test by chance.
 When I clicked on the S25 Ultra product, I noticed that the product was not found.
-This led me to automate the test to verify the issue
+This led me to automate the test to verify the issue.